-William Ewen Hicks was born into a farming family in Cuxham, Oxfordshire in 1898.
-He was the eldest of the six children of Edwin and Margaret (Maggie, née Ewen) Hicks.
-By 1911 the family had moved to Pyrton, near Watlington, where William attended school.
+William Ewen Hicks was born into a farming family in Cuxham, Oxon in early 1898.
+He was the oldest of the six children of Edwin Hicks and Margaret Spence Hunter Hicks (née Ewen).
+By 1911 the family had moved to Clare Hill, Pyrton, near Watlington, Oxfordshire where William attended school.

 In September 1914 William enlisted with the City of London (Rough Riders) Yeomanry, part of the London Mounted Brigade.
-He must have lied about his age, being only 16 years old at the time.
+He must have lied about his age, as he was only 16 years old at the time.

-In April 1915 the regiment embarked for the Mediterranean and a brief posting to the Suez Canal Defences.
-Following Egypt it was dismounted and landed at Suvla Bay, Gallipoli, on the morning of the 18th August moving into reserve positions at Karakol Dagh.
+In April 1915 the Battalion embarked for the Mediterranean.
+Following a brief posting to the Suez Canal Defences, they were dismounted and landed at Suvla Bay, Gallipoli on the morning of the 18th August moving into reserve positions at Karakol Dagh.